Version 4.0

 Quotations

-For long quotations (over about 30 words), it is preferable to set them apart from the text as a block quote.
+For long quotations (over about 30 words), set them apart from the text as a block quote.
 In these cases, do not use quotation marks around the quotation.
 Do include single quotation marks where necessary within a block quote.

 Reference citations for block quotes always sit outside of the last punctuation mark in the quote and there is no full stop after the citation.
 For example: